OISF/suricata/doc/userguide/performance/rule-profiling.rst

 The meaning of the individual fields:

 * Ticks -- total ticks spent on this rule, so a sum of all inspections
-* % -- share of this single sig in the total cost of inspection
+* % -- share of this single signature in the total cost of inspection
 * Checks -- number of times a signature was inspected
 * Matches -- number of times it matched.
 This may not have resulted in an alert due to suppression and thresholding.
 * Max ticks -- single most expensive inspection